bg123456/getdata/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Steps to work on this course project

+1. Download the data source and put into a folder on your local drive.
+You'll have a UCI HAR Dataset folder.
+2. Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
+3. Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.